YamenAjjour/SciAssist/README.md

 # SciAssist

-This is a research assistants for NLP Researchers that is implemented using Retrieval Augmented Generation.
+This is a research assistant for NLP Researchers that is implemented using Retrieval Augmented Generation.
 It uses DeepSeek-R1-Distill-Qwen-1.5B as a backbone to answer questions on scientific NLP Papers.
 The paper pool that the underlines the rag system contains 72k papers from the [ACL Anthology](https://github.com/shauryr/ACL-anthology-corpus?tab=readme-ov-file).